 Renewable Energy Generation

-In 2017, a total of 123,200 MWh of electricity was generated in Wakefield district from renewable sources (excluding energy from incinerating municipal solid waste).
-Around 17% of this renewable generation was from solar, while the largest contribution was from burning plant biomass (see chart opposite).
-The capacity for generation rose threefold as the new Ferrybridge Multifuel 1 plant became fully operational in July 2015.
-A second Multifuel plant at Ferrybridge is under construction.
-A 500 kW hydro scheme started generation at Kirkthorpe, near Wakefield, in November 2016 and second 500 kW hydro project on the River Aire near Knottingley started generation in September 2017.
+A 500 kW hydro scheme started generation at Kirkthorpe, near Wakefield, in November 2016 and a second 500 kW hydro project on the River Aire near Knottingley started generation in September 2017.
+Both sites also have 1200kWh of lithium-ion battery.
 Further information on these hydro schemes can be found at Barn Energy